alozie/afndev/template/readme/local-development.md

 articles](https://docs.acquia.com/search/site/phpstorm) on effectively using PHPStorm for Drupal development.

+### Operating Systems

+We highly recommend that you *do not use Windows* directly for development.
+Many development tools (e.g., drush, gulp, etc.) are not built or tested for Windows compatibility.
+Furthermore, most CI solutions (e.g., Travis CI, Drupal CI, etc.) do not permit testing on Windows OS.

+If you must use Windows, we recommend that:
+* You have administrator access to your machine
+* You execute the necessary command line functions using [Git Bash](https://git-for-windows.github.io/).

 ## Using Drupal VM for Bolt-generated projects

 To use Drupal VM with a Drupal project that is generated with Bolt, first place